Web3 Strategy

 - Introduce quantitative modeling of liquidity and settlement efficiency improvements

-Establish formal enterprise capability maturity scoring to guide adoption timingtly?
+- Establish formal enterprise capability maturity scoring to guide adoption timing

 AI Opportunities

-- Use AI to monitor regulatory developments and automatically flag adoption implications Enterprise AI Governance & Policy Architecture
+- Use AI to monitor regulatory developments and flag adoption implications

 Supporting AI Professional Specializations